Bank of England joins US Fed in keeping interest rates unchanged after inflation declines

 As inflation has eased, the hiking cycle looks to be nearing an end.

-The Swiss National Bank also kept rates unchanged Thursday, but in a busy day for central bank action in Europe, Sweden's and Norway's central banks pushed ahead with quarter-point hikes.
+The Swiss National Bank also kept rates unchanged Thursday, but in a busy day for central bank action in Europe, Sweden's and Norway's central banks pushed ahead with quarter-point hikes and Turkey made another large increase.

 The European Central Bank, which sets interest rates for the 20 European Union countries that use the euro currency, last week hinted that its 10th straight hike could be its last.